thiagola92/ez-curved-lines-2d/README.md

 If you'd like to improve on the code yourself, ideally use a fork and make a pull request.

-This stuff makes me zero money, so you can always branch of in your own direction if you're in a hurry.
+This stuff makes me zero money, so you can always branch off in your own direction if you're in a hurry.

 # Table of Contents